factorhouse/kpow-local/README.md

 # [OPERATR](https://operatr.io) with Docker Compose

-Run OPERATR locally against a containerized 3-node Apache Kafka® cluster.
+Run OPERATR locally against a Dockerized 3-node Apache Kafka® cluster.

+To connect OPERATR (or other streaming services) to Kafka running with docker-compose we need to ensure they are on the same network.
+OPERATR should run against any 3-node Kafka Cluster, this is one example setup:

 ## Instructions